-Awards at Massachusetts Community Colleges are expected to range up to \$2,000during 2023-2024, depending on financial need and remaining eligibility.
+Awards at Massachusetts Community Colleges are expected to range up to \$2,000during 2024-2025, depending on financial need and remaining eligibility.
 Eligibility for the MASSGrant is restricted to 4 semesters if enrolled in a two-year undergraduate program, and 2 semesters if enrolled in a 1-year certificate or diploma program.
 Full-time undergraduate students only.

-MASSGRANT PLUS
+MASSGRANT PLUS/MASSGRANT PLUS EXPANSION

-Award amounts vary depending on student need (gap) to meet tuition/fee costs.
-2023-2024 eligibility is limited to students who file the 2022-2023 Free Application for Federal Student Aid (FAFSA) by November 1, 2023, and who enroll in 6 credits or more per semester.
-Undergraduate students only.
+Award amounts vary depending on student need (gap) to meet tuition/fee costs and book costs.
+Awards are made after a student's SAI has been calculated and after consideration of other non-loan financial aid is awarded.
+2024-2025 eligibility is limited to students who file the 2024-2025 Free Application for Federal Student Aid (FAFSA) byJanuary 1, 2025 (subject to fund availability) and who enroll in 6 credits or more per semester.
+These funds are limited to undergraduate students with no prior Associate's Degree.